Flock: A Low-Cost Streaming Query Engine on FaaS Platforms

-The S3 subgraph shows the cost of utilizing S3 as an external communication medium for query processing. \texttt{PUT}, \texttt{COPY}, \texttt{POST}, \texttt{LIST} requests are charged \$0.005 per 1,000 requests, and \texttt{GET}, \texttt{SELECT}, and all other requests are charged \$0.0004 per 1,000 requests~\cite{s3-pricing}.
-For S3 reads and writes, it actually means we are billed \texttt{ceil(requests / 1000) * 0.0054} where \texttt{requests} is the number of that type of request we made during a monthly billing interval within one S3 region.
-Here, because the total number of S3 requests is less than 1000, we are directly charged \$0.0054.
-Flock-Payload does not use S3 to transmit data between functions, there is no extra cost.
-The total cost is shown in the last subgraph, with the integer component coming from S3 communication and the fractional part coming from the duration cost.
+The billed S3 subgraph illustrates the cost of utilizing S3 as an external communication medium for query processing.
+According to the S3 pricing model~\cite{s3-pricing}, \texttt{PUT}, \texttt{COPY}, \texttt{POST}, and \texttt{LIST} requests are charged at a rate of \$0.005 per 1,000 requests, while \texttt{GET}, \texttt{SELECT}, and all other requests are charged at a rate of \$0.0004 per 1,000 requests.
+For S3 reads and writes, the billing formula is \texttt{ceil(requests / 1000) * 0.0054}, where \texttt{requests} represents the number of that specific type of request made during a monthly billing interval within a single S3 region.
+In this case, since the total number of S3 requests is less than 1,000, the charge is directly \$0.0054.
+Flock-Payload, on the other hand, does not use S3 for data transmission between functions, resulting in no additional cost.
+The total cost is presented in the last subgraph, with the integer component originating from S3 communication and the fractional part stemming from the duration cost.